Gooru/ln-nucleus-handlers-copier/README.md

-Nucleus Assessment
+Nucleus Copier
 ================

-This is the Assessment handler for Project Nucleus.
+This is the Copier handler for Project Nucleus.

-This project contains just one main verticle which is responsible for listening for assessment address on message bus.
+This project contains just one main verticle which is responsible for listening for copier address on message bus.

 DONE
 ----